jbloit/jbloit.github.io/_posts/2018-03-20-juce-file-player-app.markdown

 date: "2018-03-20 16:46:17 +0100"
 ---

 Build a simple app that plays back a file.
-The goal is to have a skeleton app to wrap convert into an android app with native UI, as in this [ADC'2015 video](https://www.youtube.com/watch?v=R2WhYU2JTfQ).
+The goal is to have a skeleton app to later convert into an android app with native UI, as in this [ADC'2015 video](https://www.youtube.com/watch?v=R2WhYU2JTfQ).

 ### resources